rprasya/React-Notes/README.md

 # Application Notes

-This Application develop use ReactJS
+This Application develop with ReactJS